input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 # Chain Builder (governance authority) onboarding

-Partner chain builders are organizations that want to build their own blockchains according to their business cases.
+Partner Chain builders are organizations that want to build their own blockchains according to their business cases.
 They are the governance authorities for their new chains.
-They can utilize the partner chains toolkit and other tools to build and run a separate blockchain that can be interoperable with the Cardano network.
+They can utilize the Partner Chains toolkit and other tools to build and run a separate blockchain that can be interoperable with the Cardano network.
 Each builder can have their own operation and business model.
-The partner chain toolkit aims to be versatile enough to support a wide range of use cases.
+The Partner Chain toolkit aims to be versatile enough to support a wide range of use cases.

 ## Order of Operations
 1. Install dependencies